 Test environment

-dpay.pl provides a test mode that allows you to test your integration without charging real accounts.
-Test transactions are visible in the admin panel but do not generate actual money flows.
+dpay.pl provides a test mode that lets you test your integration without charging real accounts.
+Test transactions are visible in the administration dashboard but do not generate real money flows.

 Enabling test mode